dylanavenarius/azure-network-protocols/README.md

 <p>
 On Client-1 (normal user), navigate to the shared folder (start, run, \\DC-1).

 Attempt to access the folders you just created and see what happens.
-You should be hit with a Network Error notification telling you that you do not have access the folder.
+You should be hit with a Network Error notification telling you that you do not have access to the folder.
 </p>
 <br />